tatianaportsova/DS-Unit-1-Sprint-2-Statistics/module4/template.md

 ## You

 What do you care about?
+Consumer Behavior

 What do you know about?
+Since I’m a consumer myself, as anybody else who’s a part of the modern society, I’d like to gain more insights into what might be guiding our behavior when it comes to making purchases.

 What decisions do you face?